evcallia/hubitat/apps/schedule-manager/README.md

 Add code for parent app and then and child app.
 Install/create new instance of parent app and begin using.

 You may also install via Hubitat Package Manager.
 Search for "Schedule Manager" and follow installation instructions.

+The child app requires oauth in order to edit schedules.
+You can enable this by opening the Hubitat sidenav and clicking "Apps Code".
+Find "Schedule Manager (Child App)" and click it.
+This opens code editor.
+On the top right, click the three stacked dots to open the menu and select "OAuth" > "Enable OAuth in App.

+If you ever update your OAuth token, you must click 'Refresh OAuth Token' in the 'Advanced Options' of each child instance in order for the app to get the new token.

 ### Example
 Here we'll walk through the setup of an app